 Courts

 Family law judgments and orders are only available through a court's power of adjudication.
 That means the courts are the only way to obtain a judgment of divorce or an order for child custody and visitation.
-Most case types are subject to jurisdictional qualifications, due process requiring proper notice to all parties and filing fees.
-In some circumstances, a fee waiver may be available.

 Self-Help Offices